gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - Main's Setting - add [multiple langauges](https://github.com/gloriakim-cs-projects/android_app_daily_bible/blob/master/README.md)
 - Refresh Bible fragment (my note part) --> need to update (1) MyNotes.java & (2) FragmentNotesEidtPrivateData.java once I got the answers from [stackoverflow](https://stackoverflow.com/questions/63167480/how-to-use-fragmentmanager-moving-from-an-activity-to-a-fragment).
 Need to know how to use FragmentManager.
 - Need to know how to show the full content of each item in listview. [stackoverflow](https://stackoverflow.com/questions/63170886/how-to-display-the-full-content-of-each-item-in-listview-android-studio)
+- Adding some brief messagse for each reading plan.
+- make textview clickable in Alarm
+- allow to change the bible verse only if today is different than yesterday

 **Need to add in the final report**